"Big Three" power Steelers by Dolphins 30-12

-PITTSBURGH (AP) -- Injuries forced Ben Roethlisberger, Antonio Brown and Le'Veon Bell to wait three seasons for the chance to run onto the field together in the playoffs.
-The wait for the Pittsburgh Steelers' ''Big Three'' to do it again won't be nearly as long.
+PITTSBURGH (AP) -- Le'Veon Bell spent the last two Januarys watching helplessly while the Pittsburgh Steelers tried to make a deep postseason run without him.
+The ever fluid running back made up for lost time Sunday against the Miami Dolphins.

+So did Ben Roethlisberger and Antonio Brown, the other members of Pittsburgh's ''Big Three'' together in the playoffs for the first time.

-Bell ran for a franchise postseason record 167 yards and two scores, Brown caught five passes for 124 yards and a pair of first-quarter touchdowns from Roethlisberger as the Steelers overwhelmed the beaten-up and mistake-prone Miami Dolphins 30-12 on Sunday.
+Pounding away relentless at a defense that hardly seemed interested in stopping him at frigid Heinz Field, Bell ran for a franchise postseason record 167 yards and two scores .
+The Steelers overwhelmed the beaten-up and mistake-prone Miami Dolphins 30-12 on Sunday.

+''We wanted to go out there and make a statement,'' Bell said.

+Bell, Brown and Roethlisberger, who wore a walking boot on his right foot afterward, more than wiped away the bitter aftertaste of a 30-15 whipping at the hands of the Dolphins in mid-October.
+Given a shot at redemption, Pittsburgh didn't let it go to waste.
+The Steelers (12-5) led by two touchdowns before the game was 10 minutes old on long touchdown passes from Roethlisberger to Brown.
+Miami never got closer than 11.

+Pittsburgh sacked Moore five times, forced turnovers on three consecutive possessions in the middle of the game, and never really let the Dolphins up off the deck.

+''It's hard to win when you turn the ball over,'' said Moore, completed 29 of 36 passes for 289 yards with a touchdown and an interception. ''In the playoffs, you can't make mistakes and that's on me.''

-Pittsburgh (12-5) ran off its eighth straight victory by avenging a whipping by the Dolphins (10-7) in mid-October to set up a visit to AFC West champion Kansas City (12-4) next Sunday.
+Pittsburgh (12-5) ran off its eighth straight victory to set up a visit to AFC West champion Kansas City (12-4) next Sunday.
 The Steelers rolled by the Chiefs 43-14 on Oct.
 2.

-Bell missed the playoffs each of the last two seasons with knee injuries, and Brown sat out a divisional-round playoff loss to Denver 12 months ago due to a concussion.
-They played as if trying to make up for lost time.
+''We have to understand the same passion and dedication that we put in this week to beat Miami, that's how Kansas City is going to try to beat us,'' Bell said.

+At least Bell will be around for the challenge.
+He missed the playoffs each of the last two seasons with knee injuries.
+All he did in his postseason debut was break Hall of Famer Franco Harris' team mark for yards rushing in a playoff game.
+Harris ran for 158 yards in a Super Bowl win over Minnesota 42 years ago.
+Bell reached that total by the end of the third quarter.

 The Dolphins tried to hype themselves up by running around in shirt sleeves in the single-digit wind chill during warmups.
 Steelers linebacker Ryan Shazier did them one better, racing around shirtless - as if to send a message that his team is plenty comfortable playing this time of year.